l852888/GCAN/data/readme.md

 Since the original data does not contain user profiles, we use user IDs to crawl user information via Twitter API.

 Due to the privacy, we can not provide the data we crawled from the API.

+In the data_preparation.py, we show how to read the data, sample the data to the same size, calculate the cosine similarity and encode the content of resource tweet.